Empowering communities

 EITC Grants

-In addition to grants funded by the Foundation, PPL also supports additional funding opportunities for eligible organizations.
-The Education Improvement Tax Credit grants allow PPL to invest in projects that improve and enhance educational opportunities for students.
+In addition to PPL Foundation funded grants, PPL Electric Utilities invests in programs that improve and enhance educational opportunities for students through Pennsylvania’s Education Improvement Tax Credit grant program.
 PPL Electric Utilities provides support to eligible Education Improvement Organizations and Pre-K Scholarship Organizations.
 We do not participate in the Scholarship category of this program.
+Please note, however, that our participation in this program is dependent on state approval.

 June 1 – July 15 – Grant applications accepted online